Welcome to Dragonflies Class Page

 The Early Years Curriculum (EYFS)

 The Reception class provides a broad and balanced curriculum which embraces the seven areas of learning in the Early Years Foundation Stage.
-In Reception we focus on the development of the individual child and, during your child’s time in the Frogs class, he or she will experience a great variety of activities based on these seven areas of learning through structured activities and carefully planned play:
+In Reception we focus on the development of the individual child and, during your child’s time in Dragonflies class, he or she will experience a great variety of activities based on these seven areas of learning through structured activities and carefully planned play:

 Personal, Social and Emotional Development